What is the IRS Whistleblower Program?

 “accepts tax whistleblower cases and has authority to issue final reward determinations in civil, criminal, or administrative tax fraud cases.”

-Additionally, “the IRS Whistleblower Office [plays a]…vital role in evaluating its award program by providing a mandatory annual assessment of its program….
-Whistleblowers may receive an award of between 15 and 30 percent of total proceeds that the IRS collects.”
+Additionally, “the IRS Whistleblower Office [plays a]…vital role in evaluating its award program by providing a mandatory annual assessment of its program.”

-To visit the IRS Whistleblower Office online, click here.
+To visit the website of the IRS Whistleblower Office, click here.

 The IRS whistleblower reward law is divided into two sections.
 The first section is 26 U.S.C. § 7623(a), and it gives the IRS the discretion to pay whistleblower awards.
 This section is based on an older provision in the law originally enacted in the 1800s.
-Awards paid under this provision are strictly within the discretion of the IRS and there is no appeal of a denial.
+All awards paid under this provision are strictly within the discretion of the IRS, and there is no way to appeal a denial.

 In 2006, the creation of the Tax Relief and Health Care Act resulted in significant changes in the IRS award program for whistleblowers.
-The IRS tax whistleblower law was amended to include a Section (b).
-See 26 U.S.C. § 7623(b).
-This section of the law created a mandatory reward law.
-If a whistleblower qualified for a reward under this provision, the IRS is required to pay a reward of not less than 15% and not more than 30% of any collected proceeds obtained by the IRS based on original information provided by the whistleblower.
+The Act created a mandatory reward law.
+If a whistleblower qualifies for a reward under this provision, the IRS is required to pay a reward of not less than 15% and not more than 30% of any collected proceeds obtained by the IRS based on original information provided by the whistleblower.